Mohimenul-Islam/CSE414-Practices/README.md

 10. **Task 10: Bottom Navigation** - An app with a bottom navigation bar containing three tabs (Home, Search, Profile), each displaying different content.
 11. **Task 11: Local Assets** - An app that displays an image from local assets with proper pubspec.yaml configuration.
 12. **Task 12: Styled Container** - An app with a custom styled container having rounded corners, colored background, shadow, and text inside.
+13. **Task 13: Custom AppBar** - An app with a customized AppBar featuring a logo, title, and action buttons like search and menu.

 ## Structure